-Current projects include new public art works with Hospital Rooms (2024), Eastside Projects (2025), Meadow Arts (2025) and Fermynwoods (2023).
-Recent solo projects include Love Bugs at Chapter, Cardiff (2021), Daphne at Aspex Portsmouth (2020) and The New Art Gallery Walsall (2019), and Crowd Show at NN Contemporary (2018).
+Current projects include a film commission with Animate Projects (2025-26), Artist in Residence at Warwick Arts Centre (2025-26), new public art works with Hospital Rooms (2024), Eastside Projects (2025), Meadow Arts (2025) and Fermynwoods (2023).
+Recent solo exhibitions include Love Bugs at Chapter, Cardiff (2021), Daphne at Aspex Portsmouth (2020) and The New Art Gallery Walsall (2019), and Crowd Show at NN Contemporary (2018).
 Sarah was artist in residence at The British Consulate in Chicago (2014) and The University of Birmingham (2013), and recipient of the 2019 Feeney Fellowship.

 Get in touch if you’d like to say hi! hello@sarahsilverwood.com